Phi Kappa Phi: Symbols

-The colors of Phi Kappa Phi are blue and gold.
-The society's Greek letter name was selected from its motto Φιλοσοφία Kρατείτω Φωτῶν (Philosophía Krateítõ Phõtôn) or "Let the love of learning rule humanity".

-Badge (see badge image above)
+Badge

 Phi Kappa Phi badge, which appears on the key and in the center of the society's seal, is the terrestrial globe with the sun's eight-rayed corona extending behind it.
 The sun represents the dissemination of truth and knowledge as light.
-The eight-rayed sun represents the various branches into which general education at the time was divided, and the arrangement of the rays "stood for the unity and democracy of the various branches of learning" Encompassing the globe is a band with the Greek letters ΦΚΦ.
+The eight-rayed sun represents the various branches into which general education at the time was divided, and the arrangement of the rays "stood for the unity and democracy of the various branches of learning" Encompassing the globe is a band with the Greek letters "ΦΚΦ".
 This band represents the bond of fellowship that binds all lovers of learning to a common purpose.

 Seal

 The society's seal features its badge at its center.
 This in turn is surrounded by a crenelated line that represents the battlements and walls of Troy and a technological aspect of the ancient Greek culture.
 In the space between this line and the periphery of the seal appear three stars just above the badge, one for each of the three original chapters.
 Just below the badge is the phrase "Founded 1897."